 John Cage A Cross-disciplinary Music Performance In Three...

-"Our new work focuses on dialogues – musical and spoken, historical and contemporary, space and time, visual and aural interactions.
-Intended to be cumulative and cyclical, the concert-installation comprises unexpected combinations of influences and traditions, uncovering themes in Rauschenberg’s Borealis that have been incorporated into our process.
+"The specially composed concert-installation inspired by the work of Rauschenberg and Cage focuses on dialogues – musical and spoken, historical and contemporary, space and time, visual and aural interactions.
+Intended to be cumulative and cyclical, this new composition comprises unexpected combinations of influences and traditions, uncovering themes in Rauschenberg’s Spreads that have been incorporated into our process.
 Fragments, memory and integration are motifs that resonate throughout the piece, while music and words are woven, layered and juxtaposed as highly structured sound events."
-Annie Yim, Pianist & Founder of MusicArt
+Annie Yim, Founder of MusicArt & Pianist

 “I recognize Rauschenberg as myself, as if we were the same person.
 We do not even have to explain things to one another...”
 John Cage, quoted in Conversing with Cage by Richard Kostelanetz (1987)